tzulberti/Flask-PyPi-Proxy/README.rst

 Flask-Pypi-Proxy
 ================

-A pypi proxy done using flask.
+A PyPI proxy done using Flask.
 It will use PyPI, and then keep the downloaded egg for future reference.
 After the package is downloaded from PyPI, it won't download it from PyPI again and instead use the local copy of the file.